God's Own Country

-O'Connor and Secareanu such confident performances, they feel so natural at every moment and you never once think of them as cinema characters but fully realised men.
-This movie isn't about coming out but about learning to allow yourself to be loved and realising that you're not alone.
-With male suicides so high and among the gay community, a movie like this can show the universal power of opening up and navigating the difficulty of finding those few words and asking for help, support and love.
+O'Connor and Secareanu such confident performances, they feel so natural at every moment and you never once think of them as cinema characters but fully realized men.
+This movie isn't about coming out but about learning to allow yourself to be loved and realizing that you're not alone.
+With male suicides so high and among the gay community, a movie like this can show the universal power of opening up and navigating the difficulty of finding those few words and asking for help, support, and love.

 You can still catch God's Own Country at the film festival...

 Lee Hutchison - @lee_nostromo